KeithSloan/toSketch/README.md

       the option to fix all points with the installable Macro SketcherFixAllPoints.FCMacro see Addon Manager for installation.

+## Constraints Experimental

+If to sketch operations are performed on imported STEP files then the sketch will have a correct geometry but no constraints.
+An experimental AddConstraints Group has been added which offers GUi Commands to perform the following funtions

+* CheckSymmetry Command

+    Scan sketch for symmetry and add an appropriate constraint

+* AddHorizontal Command

+    Scan sketch for Horizonatal Lines  and add an appropriate constraint

+* AddVertical Command

+   Scan sketch for Vertical Lines  and add an appropriate constraint

 ### toPlane to PartPlane

 Creates a new PartPlane from a toPlane